vadimrostok/cesium-gpu-points-layer/README.md

 The renderer keeps per-marker payload in packed textures and submits one primitive per layer.
 In practice, the runtime tends to do less per-frame work because updates are focused on compact texture + uniform uploads.

-## Package layout

-- `GpuPointLayer` / `CesiumGpuPointLayer`
-  - public entry point with record preparation, packing hooks, and ready-to-add Cesium primitive.
-- `CesiumPointTextureLayer`
-  - lower-level primitive wrapper around draw-command/texture/pipeline internals.
-- `src/shaders/point-shaders.ts`
-  - GLSL builder functions for WebGL1/WebGL2 paths.
-- `src/cpu-pipeline`
-  - CPU-side packing helpers, viewport/visibility helpers, and shader-config defaults.
-- `src/types.ts`
-  - shared API contracts and public types.

-## How it works (low-level)

-1. **Prepare input records**
-   - `BasePointRecord` is the required minimum input contract.
-   - All rendering inputs are ultimately packed as numeric channels; sprite visuals come from a rasterized image atlas (`SpriteTextureAtlas`).
-   - `GpuPointLayer` converts each record into an internal prepared record with:
-     - normalized world direction vector (`directionFromEarthCenter`)
-     - optional speed components (`speedMetersPerSecond`, `directionX`, `directionY`, where `directionX` is east and `directionY` is north in the local tangent plane)
-     - defaulted altitude and marker rotation values when optional fields are missing
-     - independent marker rotation and animation direction inputs (`rotationRadians` and `movementDirectionRadians`)

-2. **Pack into float textures**
-   - Point attributes are packed into an RGBA float texture:
-     - `R`: longitude
-     - `G`: latitude
-     - `B`: altitude (meters)
-     - `A`: heading (radians)
-   - One float texture for all points means a single draw primitive can represent many points.
-   - A second motion texture is optionally allocated when animation is enabled:
-     - `R`: speed (m/s)
-     - `G`: direction X (east)
-     - `B`: direction Y (north)
-     - `A`: anchor timestamp seconds

-3. **Visibility and culling**
-   - Optional per-frame visibility filtering uses camera direction + precomputed normalized Earth direction vectors.
-   - `cullDotThreshold` controls hemisphere/backface visibility cut.

-4. **Shader path**
- - Vertex shader reads point attributes from packed texture by index (WebGL1 and WebGL2 variants).
- - Optional motion path computes extrapolated geographic position when speed/time data exists.
- - Fragment shader samples the provided sprite texture and applies optional rotation.
- - Optional `alignWithGround` derives a local tangent-plane basis from the ellipsoid normal, projects that basis to screen space, and compresses the sprite so near-edge views become a thin line while top-of-view points stay largely unchanged.

-5. **Runtime updates**
-   - GPU upload includes:
-     - data texture updates when visibility or records change,
-     - sprite texture upload on sprite/source changes,
-     - draw command submission with uniforms for camera-scaled sprite size.

-6. **Sprite composition and output**
-   - Fragment shader samples the configured sprite atlas texture directly from a texture uniform.
-   - Optional motion path projects each marker forward from `speedMetersPerSecond`.
-   - Optional `rotationEnabled` rotates sprite samples in shader space so heading is visually respected.

 ## Installation

 ```bash